1. Home

 A white woman with straight, blonde hair, wearing a burgundy patterned shirt and grey jeans sits on a blue and black mobility scooter and smiles in front of a wall with a variety of blue and white geometric shapes.

-“The ultimate goal is to co-create space where disabled people (with apparent and non-apparent disabilities) can fully belong and thrive, where we don’t have to mask our disabilities or deal with the stigma or shame that many have around disability.”
+“The ultimate goal is to co-create space where disabled people (with apparent and non-apparent disabilities) can fully belong and thrive.”

 1 of 1